abel8260/abel8260/README.md

 # Motivation quote:

-- take it easy on youserlf.  .   .
+- take it easy on youserlf.
+- thinks godd of your presence;

 ***